ten-protocol/go-ten/go/obscuronode/obscuroclient/README.md

-This package contains library code to allow applications to connect to an Obscuro node via RPC.
+This package contains library code to allow client applications to connect to Obscuro nodes via RPC.